Ronald Reagan Made Shockingly Racist Remark In Call With Richard Nixon, Newly Released Recording Reveals

 In the call, Reagan is heard to say, “To see those, those monkeys from those African countries.
 Damn them, they’re still uncomfortable wearing shoes,” as quoted by The Huffington Post.

-Though the recording marks the first time such a shockingly racist remark by Reagan, who died in 2004, has been made public, Reagan has long been accused of employing racist rhetoric in his 1980 presidential campaign, even delivering the opening speech of his campaign in Philadelphia, Mississippi, just a few miles from the site where the Ku Klux Klan murdered three civil rights activists in 1964, according to a historical account by Salon.com.
+Though the recording marks the first time such a shockingly racist remark by Reagan, who died in 2004, has been made public, Reagan has long been accused of employing racist rhetoric in his 1980 presidential campaign, even delivering the opening speech of his campaign in Philadelphia, Mississippi just a few miles from the site where the Ku Klux Klan murdered three civil rights activists in 1964, according to a historical account by Salon.com.

 In the speech, Reagan spoke in favor of “states’ rights,” a slogan widely understood to refer to the supposed “right” of Southern states to hold slaves, or later, discriminate against African-Americans, according to an analysis by The Texas Observer.